AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/logcat.md

 **Part #2: reproduce the problem**

-It is important to reproduce the problem after you're done with the part #1.
+It is important to reproduce the problem after you're done with the first part.

 1. Reproduce the problem.

-2. Remember/write down the date/time of reproduction and specify it in the email to our support later.
+2. Remember/write down the date and time of reproduction and include it in the email to our support later.

 **Part #3: get the log**

 1. Connect your device to a PC with a USB cable.

 2. Download [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools#downloads).
 Choose the appropriate download link for your OS from the Downloads section.
-Once you click the link, a ZIP file will be downloaded.
+Once you tap the link, a ZIP file will be downloaded.
 You can extract the ADB (Android Debug Bridge) files from the ZIP file and store them wherever you want.

 3. Test whether ADB is working properly: connect your Android device to your computer using a USB cable, open the Command Prompt, PowerShell or Terminal and run the following command:

 `adb devices`